 Nothing seems rushed up here.
 People have very little, lead simple lives, have small incomes but are very content.
 The place feels as if the rest of the world has forgotten about it yet the smiles of the people here feel genuine.
 In short, it is a place that you must witness if you happened to be around.

 Also Read: How to Plan a Trip to Spiti Valley – A Complete Travel Guide

 Spiti Valley is a long list of tourist attractions, and I mean really long.
 You will need at least 10 to 14 days only to travel through the circuit while covering just the major tourist attractions.
 If you want to extend your sightseeing to the other ‘not so well known places as well, then you can spend weeks in here and will still not be done with them all.

 The thing however is that not many people really explore Spiti.
-The majority of the tourists just passes through the valley and seems keener on experiencing the road and a motorcycle ride on it.
+The majority of the tourists just pass through the valley and seem keener on experiencing the road and a motorcycle ride on it.

 About Kibber Village

 But if you truly want to see Spiti Valley then you got to take some time out to venture into its remoteness and see the villages hidden up in the hills.
 That is where the true life and beauty of Spiti are.

 You cannot just reach Kaza via Kinnaur and then move on to Chandratal or Manali from there the very next day.
 You need to at least spend 2 days exploring Spiti and see its hidden gems.